 There are many different causes of trucking accidents.
 If you or a loved one are injured in a trucking accident, you must prove what caused it.
 Proving the causes of trucking accidents is difficult: an experienced trucking accident lawyer will consult with regulatory experts and engineers, or law enforcement professionals who specialize in forensic investigation and reconstruction of crashes.
 It is critically important that any trucking accident lawyer handling a tractor-trailer case is familiar with the technical regulations relevant to these cases.
 But that is not enough.
 The lawyer must also treat the case with urgency: taking immediate steps to preserve evidence, interview witnesses, and document the accident scene.

-Here’s a list of what we, at Shiver Hamilton, have found to be the 6 Common Causes of Trucking Accidents:
+Here’s a list of what we, at Shiver Hamilton Campbell, have found to be the 6 Common Causes of Trucking Accidents: